 Single author: YYMon_Last_First

-YY = graduation year
+YY = Year of graduation

 Choose your template

 Steep learning curve—for the technically inclined only.
+See formatting video below.